charmed-kubernetes/kubernetes-docs/pages/k8s/untrusted-container-runtime.md

 qemu-vanilla-system-x86_64: failed to initialize KVM: No such file or directory
 ```

-## Deploying Kata Container
+## Deploying Kata Containers

 Kata Containers can be deployed to any Charmed Kubernetes cluster that's
 running with [containerd](container-runtime).

-### New Cluster
+### Deploying with a new cluster

-After bootstrapping a Juju controller, you can deploy Charmed Kubernetes with
+After bootstrapping a Juju controller, you can deploy Kata with Charmed Kubernetes by using
 the following YAML overlay:

 ```yaml